 The NBCC also represented policing as the business engagement lead, supporting OP Talla, the national policing response to Covid-19, during which they supported a wide range of business sectors and influenced national policy to protect businesses at a time of national crisis

 Our Host for 2022

-Nicole is the founder of Worthwhile Training and the organiser of the Lone Worker Safety Expo.
+Nicole is the founder of Worthwhile Training and the organiser of the Lone Worker Safety Live.
 She has over 25 years experience in assisting organisations with practical advice to manage the risks associated with employee’s safety, security and wellbeing.